Musoye/alx-low_level_programming/0x12-singly_linked_lists/README.md

-s is a repository for the check of the data structure linked list
+The directory for singlr linked list for algorithm